andrewisoko/contraband_game/README.md

 # Contraband-Game

 This is one of the games from the manga "Liar Game".
-The instructions of the game are in the directory.
+The instructions of the game are in the repository(game_rules.txt).
 Have fun.

 ![ image alt](https://github.com/andrewisoko/contraband_game/blob/main/images/image%2001.jpg)